guttih/Glosur/gulp_tslint.md

 ```

 ####Gulp file
-In the gulpfile listed here below will have one task "tslint"
+The gulpfile shown below has one task called "tslint".
 - To make tslint check your code type type `gulp tslint` or just `gulp`

 #####gulpfile.js